 Experience in databases and graphics programs such as Photoshop

 Ability to work on team projects and handle several assignments simultaneously

 Training & Supervision Provided:

-Intern will shadow or work under the direction of an engineer and/or other professionals experienced in the solid waste industry.
-While working on specific engineering-based projects, intern will be introduced to all facets of the solid waste industry and will be exposed to a variety of local environmental issues, including biological conservation and restoration, water quality protection, and solid waste disposal.
-Safety skills will be emphasized as intern works in a close-knit environment that provides ample interdisciplinary (engineering and operational) support with which to accomplish objectives.
+Interns will shadow or work under the direction of an engineer and/or other professionals experienced in the solid waste industry.
+While working on specific engineering-based projects, interns will be introduced to all facets of the solid waste industry and will be exposed to a variety of local environmental issues, including biological conservation and restoration, water quality protection, and solid waste disposal.
+Safety skills will be emphasized as interns works in a close-knit environment that provides ample interdisciplinary (engineering and operational) support with which to accomplish objectives.

 Please Note: if the intern is based in the Santa Ana Headquarters office there will be more emphasis on the administrative side of the industry and less emphasis on field assignments.